tdaede/td-io/README.md

 # Power

 An 8-pin JVS power connector forwards 12V and 5V from the cabinet to the JVS board.
-In addition, an on-board power supply generates 3.3V at up to 8A from the cabinet's 5V rail for systems that require it, such as Naomi.
+In addition, an on-board power supply generates 3.3V at up to 7A from the cabinet's 5V rail for systems that require it, such as Naomi.

+The cabinet's 5V power supply must still be adequate to power the 3.3V converter.

 The IO's electronics are protected from overvoltage and overcurrent by an automatically resetting protector.